arthurmco/familyline-testbed/docs/model_contrib.md

 # Model contribution

-Tribalia supports, for now, two types of model formats: Wavefront OBJ and MD2, without animation (MD2 animation support is partially working on _graphical_ branch
+Familyline supports, for now, two types of model formats: Wavefront OBJ and MD2, without animation (MD2 animation support is partially working on _graphical_ branch

-Please note that the 'model unit 1' is equal to 1 meter, and the camera is +24m high, so take note of the size of your model to it not appear so big on Tribalia than you expected (most md2 models I saw are ~40m high).
+Please note that the 'model unit 1' is equal to 1 meter, and the camera is +24m high, so take note of the size of your model to it not appear so big on Familyline than you expected (most md2 models I saw are ~40m high).
 For comparison, the default cube on Blender, and probably on other modeling software, is 1m^3

-But there are some guidelines you'll have to follow if you want Tribalia to correctly load your model.
+But there are some guidelines you'll have to follow if you want Familyline to correctly load your model.
 They are made specifically for Blender3D, 'cause it is what I use, but you can adapt it for other modelling software if you're smart.